anak-velazquez/operando-catalysis-metadata-schema/README.md

-# hzb-metadata-schema
+# operando catalysis (meta)data schema

-(Meta)data schema HZB labs.
-A datamodel for describing entities and their semantic associations (vocabularies/ontologies) for scientific (particularly catalytic) data at HZB.
+(Meta)data schema for operando catalysis: A datamodel for describing entities and their semantic associations (vocabularies/ontologies) for scientific (particularly catalytic) data at HZB, particularly for operando and in situ characterization of catalytic materials.

 At the moment, this schema is organized into 2 separate modules:
-* energy definitions
+* energy definitions (lab-based)
-* matter definitions
+* matter definitions (synchrotron-based)

 # Basic content for our yml schema definitions:
 * names, identifiers, and metadata